TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 Constraint 3 Solution:
 <br />
-To ensure the RGB Sensor's top-notch performance, the sensor must be placed within a vertical range of 0.8 inches from the center of the LED.
-The sensor shall be placed at a height of 4 inches from the ground or 0.5 inches below the center of the LED, as seen in Figure 4.
-This precision is crucial because the sensor excels at detecting objects within a vertical range of 0.0 to 0.8 inches.
-However, if it's placed parallel to the Green LED, there's a risk of shadows or blockages that could mess with its accuracy and hinder the robot's operation.
-Therefore, the sensor is placed 4 inches from the floor or 0.5 inches below the center of the LED, staying within the premium detection range, while also not being parallel with the LED itself.
+For ensuring the optimal performance of the RGB Sensor, it is imperative that the sensor be positioned within a specific vertical range of 0.8 inches from the center of the LED.
+The sensor's height above the ground should be precisely 4 inches or 0.5 inches below the LED's center, as illustrated in Figure 4.
+This precision is of paramount importance because the sensor's proficiency lies in detecting objects within the vertical span of 0.0 to 0.8 inches.
+However, placing the sensor in parallel with the Green LED poses a risk of casting shadows or causing obstructions that could disrupt its accuracy and impede the robot's functionality.

+To mitigate this issue, the sensor is strategically positioned 4 inches above the floor or 0.5 inches below the LED's center, thus maintaining its operation within the optimal detection range while avoiding parallel alignment with the LED.

+Regarding the APDS-9960, it employs an ambient light sensor with a photodiode array that is meticulously oriented for efficient light detection.
+The photodiodes are conventionally situated on the sensor module to receive light from the top surface of the chip.
+This configuration optimizes their responsiveness.
+Moreover, the photodiodes are shielded with a light-sensitive material and may include an optical window or cover to filter unwanted light and protect the sensor from external interference.

+Significant alterations in the direction of incident light can have a disruptive effect on the photodiodes' performance.
+Placing objects or barriers between the light source and the sensor can lead to improper light detection or attenuated responses.
+Similarly, exposing the sensor to light from a direction not aligned with its intended orientation can result in suboptimal functionality.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/Board%20Diagram%202.png)
 <br />